 Japanese Culture Institutions In Boston

-The city of Boston is home to a couple of Japanese cultural centers and hosts multiple yearly events celebrating Japanese culture and heritage.
+The city of Boston is home to a couple of Japanese cultural centres and hosts multiple yearly events celebrating Japanese culture and heritage.

 The Japan Society of Boston founded in 1904 hopes to...